nicole-dwenger/cdsvisual-cnn-impressionist/README.md

 ```

 ### 2. Data
-If you wish to reproduce the results of this project, I recommend downloading the dataset of impressionist paintings from  [kaggle](https://www.kaggle.com/delayedkarma/impressionist-classifier-data), storing it in the `data` directory and adjusting the  `-train` and `-test` parameters accordingly.
-The `-train` and `-test` parameters should specify the directory containing the subdirectories names by the artist (i.e. in the repository structure above this would be `../data/impressionist_subset/training/` and `../data/impressionist_subset/validation/`).
-I have trained the model on the entire set of training and testing images for the three chosen artists.
+The data was too large to be stored in this repository.
+If you wish to reproduce the results of this project, I recommend downloading the *training* and *validation* folders of the impressionist paintings dataset from [kaggle](https://www.kaggle.com/delayedkarma/impressionist-classifier-data), and saving these in `data/impressionist`.
+Optimally, the structure should be identical to the structure illustrated in the repository structure displayed above.
+When running the script, you can adjust the `-train` and `-test` parameters to represent the directories containing the training and validation data, i.e. i.e. in the repository structure above this would be `../data/impressionist_example/training/` and `../data/impressionist_example/validation/`.
+For this project, I have trained the model on the entire set of 400 training and 100 testing images for the three chosen artists, i.e. Matisse, Gauguin, VanGogh.
-If you simply want to run the script to test its functionality, I have provided a sample of images in the `impressionist_sample` directory.

 ### 3. Running the Script

 The script `cnn_impressionist.py` preprocesses the data, trains the model and evaluates the model.
-The script should be called from the `src/` directory.
-Example commands are provided below.
+The script should be called from the `src/` directory:

 __Example:__
 ```bash